Six-time cancer survivor Pat Wright has died

 Her cancer returned in late 2020.

-Her 'sister from another mother', Katrin Casserly, who has been with her for the past 25 years, was devastated by the death when The Gleaner reached out to her this morning.
+Wright’s ‘sister from another mother’, Katrin Casserly, who has been with her for the past 25 years, was devastated by the death when The Gleaner reached out to her yesterday.

 Wright was the godmother of Casserly’s 15-year-old son.